-- A The Part 2 Local Plan defines an area within Toton where at least 500 homes must be delivered within the plan period to 2028. - Policy 3.2, Part D, i) of the Part 2 Local Plan requires that space is provided for an expanded or re-located George Spencer Academy including a new primary school.
-Modelling and forecasting is being updated by the Local Education Authority to establish the capacity of existing secondary schools in the Broxtowe South School Planning Area.
-It is therefore not yet known whether they can accommodate the pupil yield from new development.
+- A The Part 2 Local Plan defines an area within Toton where at least 500 homes must be delivered within the plan period to 2028. - (B) Policy 3.2, Part D, i) of the Part 2 Local Plan requires that space is provided for an expanded or re-located George Spencer Academy including a new primary school.
+Modelling and forecasting by the Local Education Authority has established that new secondary school provision will be required to accommodate the number of pupils from the new development.
+Future secondary provision across the whole Broxtowe South school planning area will also be considered as part of the Greater Nottingham Strategic Plan and Part 2 Local Plan review.
 A flexible approach will therefore be taken to the future expansion or relocation of George Spencer Academy.
-Land is required for two new primary schools; one at Toton and one at Chetwynd Barracks. - Policy 3.2, Part D, ii) of the Part 2 Local Plan requires that space is provided for a relocated Leisure Hub with space for a leisure centre including an indoor sports centre and 25m swimming pool and outdoor sports pitches.
-Wider decisions about the future leisure strategy for Broxtowe will be made later in 2021.
-The Masterplan will make provision for this Leisure Hub, if required. - Policy 3.1, Part 6 and Policy 3.2, Part D, iii) of the Part 2 Local Plan require that a new medical centre is provided within the Masterplan area - E The supporting text to Policy 16 of the Aligned Core Strategy (at paragraph 3.16.9) requires that the proposals at Toton include a minimum of 16 hectares of green infrastructure.
+Land is required for two new primary schools; one at Toton and one at Chetwynd Barracks. - The supporting text to Policy 16 of the Aligned Core Strategy (at paragraph 3.16.9) requires that the proposals at Toton include a minimum of 16 hectares of green infrastructure..
+Policy 3.2, Part D, vi) of the Part 2 Local Plan in particular requires a hierarchy of attractive routes and interconnected places including the Erewash Valley/Canal and additional green space to the north of existing settlements at Toton and Chilwell and to the south of Stapleford.
+Policy 28 of the Part 2 Local Plan requires proposals which are likely to lead to increased use of Green Infrastructure Assets, including Green